davemeckin/Internet_of_Everything/React_p5_OSC/React_p5_OSC.md

   };

  componentDidMount() {
-    const { endpoint } = this.state; // using our endpoint from state object
-    const { oscPortIn } = this.state; // using our in port for OSC from state object
-    const { oscPortOut } = this.state; // using our our port for OSC from state object
-    const socket = socketIOClient(endpoint); // create an instance of our socket.io client
+    const { endpoint } = this.state; // using our endpoint from state object - this is a modern ES6 way of accessing elements from an object called destructuring assignment const { oscPortIn } = this.state; // using our in port for OSC from state object const { oscPortOut } = this.state; // using our our port for OSC from state object const socket = socketIOClient(endpoint); // create an instance of our socket.io client